williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 Adds an OAuth 2.0 client application.
 This application is only available to the org that creates it.

-> You must enable the OpenID Connect feature to create an OAuth 2.0 client.
-OpenId Connect is an {% api_lifecycle ea %} feature.

 ##### Credentials
 {:.api .api-request .api-request-params}